 This is a free granny square crochet pattern that is a variation on the classic crochet granny square.
 It uses the same first two rounds that you would use for a traditional granny square, then it is finished with two more rounds of single crochet stitches.
-The variation is very easy to accomplish and creates a different style from the basic granny square, giving more options for your designs even if you're a beginner to crochet.
+This creates a four-round square that is a little smaller than a classic four-round granny square.
+The variation is very easy to accomplish and creates a different style from the basic granny square, giving more options for your designs even... if you're a beginner to crochet.

 How to Use This Crochet Granny Square

-This creates a beautiful gr...anny square that can be used to make anything from coasters to afghan squares.
+This granny square pattern creates a beautiful motif that can be used to make anything from coasters to afghan squares.
 The single crochet stitches give a nice finished edge to the crochet square.
 You can vary the size of this square easily by changing your crochet hook and yarn weight.
 Alternatively, you can add additional rounds to the square to make it larger; the instructions to do so are found at the end of this post.

 01 of 06